srhariha/SpatioTemporalSEIR/doc/model.md

 (either directly or via a shared surface) with an infectious person.
 A fraction of such people will start showing symptoms within 2 to 14 days (average 5.2 days) and the symptoms will typically last for around 10 days.
-This is called as the *health timeline* in the figure below.
+This is called as the *health timeline* in the figure above.
 But what matters more for modelling is the *infectivity timeline*, which is the period during which an infected person is infectious or contagious.
 This period is estimated to start typically from about 1 to 2 days before the onset of symptoms and lasts